Kinetic Solar Energy

 Wind powered locomotion

 Humans have travelled across water on rafts or boats since near the emergence of the human mind roughly 50,000 years ago.
 In fact, the peopling of Australia (40,000 years ago) could not have occurred without them, and there is evidence that the New World might have been settled by people arriving in boats.
 For most of that time, propulsion was strictly by muscle power.
-The oldest depiction of a wind-powered vessel is from an ancient Egyptian pottery shard from ~3200 BCE (right).
+The oldest depiction of a wind-powered vessel is from an ancient Egyptian pottery shard from ~3200 BCE.
 The Nile is a logical place for humans to hit upon sailing as a useful technology because while the river has a swift current, prevailing winds blow upstream.
 Thus:

 - To go downstream one need only drift.